renecotyfanboy/leagueProject/docs/loserQ/validation.md

     </div>

+This graph contains the ELDP computed for the various memory sizes, along with the difference with the best ELDP.
+Plotting these two helps when comparing the models and see which are compatible with the best one.
 We can see first that the higher ELDP models in our comparator are the 4-order models.
 This is great, since this is the memory I used to generate the mock data.
 For the obvious LoserQ, we see that the 5-order model is also a contender for the first place.
-Since the true input is a 4-order dynamics, a 5-order dynamics can also reproduce the data, but with lower ELDP since it overfit a bit the data.
+Since the true input is a 4-order dynamics, a 5-order dynamics can also reproduce the observed histories, but with lower ELDP since it overfit the data a bit.
 Same comment for the 6-order model.
 For the nasty LoserQ, we see that the 4-order model is also the best, and that the 2-order is the second best.
-This is pretty interesting since this mechanism was designed to be hard to detect, and should disguise as lower order dynamic for the people that are not violently cursed.
+This is pretty interesting, since this mechanism was designed to be challenging to detect, and should be disguised as a lower order dynamic for the people who are not violently cursed.

 Since the obvious LoserQ is a pure DTMC, we can also check the transition probabilities we recovered for the best model and check that they are close to the one I used to run the simulations.
 This is what I show in the following plots, where we see that our posterior distributions (in green) are coincident with the true values (in grey).

 === "Transitions (i)"
     <div class="grid cards" markdown>